jparrill/ztp-the-hard-way/docs/automation/rhacm-automation.md

 ## Pre-requisites for the automation

-Now we will need to work with a Git repository (in both scenarios con and discon) because we will work with GitOps way of work, for that we will create som objects:
+Now we will need to work with a Git repository (in both scenarios connected and disconnected) because we will work with GitOps way of work, for that we will create some objects:

 - A Namespace to hold all these configurations
 - A ClusterRoleBinding to allow the SA to interact using the UI and the CLI